Our top 5 Steinway & Sons speakers for stereo

 The Model O is the slimmest and most elegant floor standing Steinway & Sons loudspeaker.
 Furthermore, its front panel can be lacquered in any color or wood veneer, allowing perfect integration with the room and its furniture.
 The sound performance is pure Steinway & Sons–very open and transparent, yet never fatiguing.
 Even the full bass belies the speaker’s size and shallow enclosure.
 The secret is a second, passive woofer, hidden on the backside of the speaker.
 The Model O reproduces music down to the lower bass, perfectly integrated and without the acoustic side effects of bass reflex designs or the limitations of closed-cabinet speakers.
 When placed discreetly against the wall and calibrated with RoomPerfect™, the Model O will look and sound beautiful.

 The Model S-15 is one of the most popular Steinway & Sons speakers.
 Everyone who listens to it will never forget it, because the eyes can’t believe what this speaker does.
+A pair of Model S-15 combined with two boundary woofers can even outperform some speakers higher in this list.
 There are several secrets behind this unforgettable performance.
 The Model S-15 is a speaker for on-wall, sideboards, or shelves, with the lowest frequencies outsourced to external woofers, which can easily be hidden in the room corners thanks to RoomPerfect™ calibration and individual speaker distance settings.
 The rigid aluminum enclosure knows no resonance or sound coloration, while the AMT tweeter is part of an ingenious dipole design which limits sidewall reflections.
-The Model S-15 is a loudspeaker that must be heard to be believed.
+A loudspeaker that must be heard to be believed.

 Surround sound processors from Steinway Lyngdorf are built for the demanding connoisseur who requires the ultimate performance in immersive formats as well as stereo.